Beware: Essential Oils can be very Harmful to Your Pets!

 * Never use oils near the eyes, mouth, nose, or genital area.

-Felines are especially sensitive, as previously mentioned.
-Even dispersing oils in the air or using them as cleaning agents around the house can be detrimental.
+Felines are especially sensitive.
+Even dispersing oils or cleaning agents around the house can be detrimental.
 Make sure that the cat has a way to go into another room, with fresh air to ‘escape’.
 Oils should never be used topically because of their liver’s inability to process them.
-Hydrosols, also known as hydrolats or floral water, are a much safer option with many of the same benefits.
-For smaller animals, such as hamsters, guinea pigs, and rabbits, hydrosols are also the best option, at a 50% dilution of what is used for felines.

 Fish cannot tolerate oils or floral waters.
 The oils, not being water-soluble, would end up sticking to the fish, causing a host of problems, up to and many times, including death.
 Hydrosols each have their own pH levels, and have the possibility of wreaking havoc on the pH levels within the tank, also causing harm to the fish.